kube-logging/telemetry-controller/README.md

 privileges or be logged in as admin.

 **Create instances of your solution**
-You can apply the you can deploy the example configuration provided as part of the docs:
+You can deploy the example configuration provided as part of the docs.
+This will deploy a demo pipeline with one tenant, two subscriptions, and an OpenObserve instance.
+Deploying Openobserve is an optional, but recommended step, logs can be forwarded to any OTLP endpoint.
+Openobserve provides a UI to visualize the ingested logstream.

 ```sh
 # Deploy Openobserve